Programme/Approved Electives for 2022/23

 Available as a Free Standing Elective

 This module is designed to aid the transition from A Level Mathematics (or equivalent) to degree level mathematics.At A Level, students are presented with highly structured questions having been taught the specific processes required to solve them.
-In this module, students will be presented with unfamiliar and less structured problems which may be open to several different approaches.The module enhances students' employability skills through teamwork on a project and the opportunity to reflect and articulate their strengths and weaknesses.
+In this module, students will be presented with unfamiliar and less structured problems which may be open to several different approaches.The module enhances students' employability skills through teamwork on a project.

 The first aim of this module is to develop students' problem solving abilities that are essential to success in a single-honours mathematics degree, but that are not developed at Level 3.
 Specifically, students' ability to solve unfamiliar and less structured problems which may be open to several different approaches.The second aim of this module is to develop students' employability skills in key areas such as presentations, working in a team and computer literacy, providing students with key elements of their journey through their degree programme.